freakanth/tensorflow-datasets-api-examples/README.md

-# tensorflow-data-examples
+# tensorflow-datasets-api-examples
-A few examples on using the `tf.data` module of Tensorflow
+A few examples on using the Datasets API (`tf.data`) of Tensorflow